Kimagure Orange Road: Manga

-In March 2013, Hivelinx released the manga first volume in English as an e-book for NTT Solmare's Facebook app "ComicFriends," and for Amazon Kindle and Apple iBooks.
+In March 2013, Hivelinx released the manga first volume in English as an e-book for NTT Solmare's Facebook app "ComicFriends", and for Amazon Kindle and Apple iBooks.
 In March 2014, Digital Manga Guild acquired its rights and released Kimagure Orange Road through its eManga website.
 The series was expanded to 20 volumes for the English digital release.
 The manga was crowdfunded for a six volume omnibus print edition with a new translation, and reached its goal as of May 5, 2016.
 All six print omnibus volumes were made available for purchase exclusively on eManga's website and Amazon on May 13, 2019.

 Anime

 Kimagure Orange Road was adapted into an anime series broadcast on Nippon Television, animated by Studio Pierrot and directed by veteran animator Osamu Kobayashi with character designs by Akemi Takada and scripts by Kenji Terada, with Narumi Kakinouchi adding design work to the anime, as well as the opening and ending credits for episodes 1–8.

-Animeigo licensed the 1st movie and OVA series for North America on VHS and Laserdisc in 1993/1994.
-A subtitled Laserdisc and VHS release of the TV series release was published in 1998.
+AnimEigo licensed the 1st movie and OVA series for North America on VHS and Laserdisc in 1993/1994.
+A subtitled Laserdisc and VHS release of the TV series was published in 1998.